Fernando Fischmann: Biography

 In 2016, he won "The Stevie Award" in its two categories: Innovator of the Year, for his sustainable vision for water usage, and Innovation of the Year, for his water desalination technology that uses no energy.
 In addition, the London Business School nominated Fischmann for its 2017 international innovation contest, the "Real Innovation Award" In 2021 he was awarded with The World Intellectual Property Organization (WIPO) Medal for Inventors.

 Fischmann is one of the directors of Chilean Fraunhofer institute.
 In addition, he is director of the North America Chamber of Commerce (AmCham), and is a member of the advisory council of the business network Endeavor (non-profit).

 Crystal Lagoons

 Crystal Lagoons is an American biochemical and water services company founded by Fernando Fischmann in 2009.
-The Boston Consulting Group evaluated 8 company's worth in 200 at US$1.8 billion after a year and a half in operation.
+The Boston Consulting Group evaluated eight companies at US$1.8 billion, after a three years in operation.